 5) It’s always a good time to buy if you can afford a home.
 There are really only two bad times to buy a home: The first is when it is beyond your financial means.
 This includes factoring in your down payment, closing costs, and keeping money in the bank for an emergency fund.
 A general good rule of thumb is to make sure your mortgage payment does not take up more than 25% of your gross income.
 So, if you are bringing home $7,000 a month, it is safe to shoot for a monthly mortgage payment of $1,750 or less for a 30-year loan term.

 The second is when there is a housing bubble.
 A housing bubble can occur in a certain region or spread to the entire United States and is almost always bad news for everyone.
 Housing bubbles affect the real estate market but also personal wealth and the economy at large too.
 A housing bubble can cause a lack of affordability which drives people to look for mortgage programs that may not be in their best interest.

 After the housing bubble pops, it has been a common occurrence for homeowners to lose their homes and/or savings.
 The tricky part is trying to identify the bubble because it is often not discovered until after it pops.
 But it usually can be spotted when there is an extreme increase of housing supply alongside decreasing demand.
 The most important takeaway to protect yourself from a housing bubble is to only borrow an amount you are comfortable spending and to choose a house you can afford.

 Quick Tip: Stay on top of your credit score now more than ever.
 During this time, many lenders are requiring higher credit scores and down payments to get a mortgage (compared to before the pandemic).
 But that should not stop you if you are prepared!

-While things may look different in the housing market this summer due to the coronavirus pandemic, there is a light at the end of the tunnel.
+While things may look different in the housing market due to the coronavirus pandemic, there is a light at the end of the tunnel.
 This newfound focus on technology, innovation, and change in the housing industry is positive and leads us toward a bright future in real estate.